 Application materials are available from the MA in Counseling Office (724-847-6697 or firstname.lastname@example.org).
 Provisional admissions status may be granted to students who meet most but not all criteria for full admission.
-Students applying to the MA in Counseling Program should be aware that, prior to the practicum and internship, they will be required to complete PA State Police and FBI records checks to determine whether they have felony convictions or any record of child abuse perpetration.
+Students applying to the MA in Counseling Program should be aware that, prior to the practicum and internship, they will be required to complete PA State Police and FBI records checks relative to past felony convictions and/or record of child abuse perpetration.
 Applicants are asked to submit the following:

 In the event that the academic essay reveals a significant deficit in writing ability, students may be required to attend a writing seminar.
 This decision is at the discretion of the program director in consultation with the M.A. in Counseling faculty.
-Personal or phone admission interviews are conducted by MA in Counseling Programs faculty and/or staff members.
-The review of applications is made by an admission committee comprised of MA in Counseling faculty members.
+Personal or phone admission interviews are conducted by M.A. in Counseling Programs faculty and/or staff members.
+The review of applications is made by an admission committee comprised of M.A. in Counseling faculty members.
 The review is a qualitative process that balances multiple criteria against each other.
 A decision to admit a student is based on the belief of program faculty that the applicant has the potential a) to contribute to the counseling field and b) to succeed in the program, promoting their own growth and not impeding progress of other students (See ACA Code of Ethics, 2014).

 Basic statistics competency is a prerequisite for CNS 505 (Testing and Appraisal) and CNS 512 (Research Methods and Program Evaluation), both of which are required courses for students in the MA Counseling Program.
 This competency can be met in one of three ways: (1) by successfully completing CNS 504 (Statistics) as a student in the MA Counseling Program, (2) by providing evidence of having earned a grade of B- or better in an approved undergraduate statistics class in the last 5 years, or (3) by earning a score of 80% or better in the final exam of Geneva′s undergraduate psychological statistics class.
 Students should note that both general statistics knowledge and applied statistical practices (such as program evaluation, research methods, and psychometrics) constitute 25% of the content of the National Counselors Exam which is required for licensure.
 Students who are eligible to waive CNS 504 and do so, will take another 3-credit elective course in order to meet the 60-hour requirement.

 Students applying to the MA in Counseling Programs should be aware that, prior to their practicum and internship, they will be required to complete PA State Police and FBI records checks to determine whether they have felony convictions or any record of child abuse.
 These are referred to as Act 33 and 34 and FBI fingerprint clearances, and students may file as follows: